surjikal/sublime-coffee-compile/README.md

-#Sublime Text 2/3 - Coffee Compile
+# Sublime Text 2/3 - Coffee Compile

 This package allows you to compile some or all of your CoffeeScript right from the editor.
 The JavaScript output will even have syntax highlighting!

 To use this thing, highlight your CoffeeScript and hit `Ctrl+Shift+C` (or `Cmd+Shift+C` on OSX).<br>
 Alternatively, right click and select the _Coffee Compile_ command.
 To compile the whole file, don't highlight any text.

-You'll probably need to setup some paths in the settings file before you can use the plugin.<br>
+You'll probably need to setup some paths in the settings file before you can use the plugin.
+The settings file can be accessed through this menu:
-The settings file can be accessed through this menu: `Preferences > Package Settings > CoffeeCompile > Settings - User`
+`Sublime Text > Preferences > Package Settings > CoffeeCompile > Settings - User`

 ![CoffeeCompile Screenshot](http://i.imgur.com/2J49Q.png)